4 Reasons to consider a career in agriculture

 Even if you don’t live on a farm or in a rural community, your children could choose agribusiness as a career.
 Why should they consider a career related to agriculture?
 This past week I attended the National Ag Day celebration at Southwest Wisconsin Technical College (SWTC) and here is what I learned:

 1. Variety of related careers Agriculture is more than milking cows and driving a tractor.
 According to Ben Brancel, secretary of Agriculture, Trade and Consumer Protection for Wisconsin, there are 400 different types of jobs in the state’s agriculture industry.
 The Agriculture, Food & Natural Resources career cluster includes many exciting and interesting occupations.
 These career choices involve everything from science, to finance, to marketing and sales, to equipment repair and maintenance.
-The whyag.com website helps match interests and skills to the multitude of job titles related to agriculture.
+This website outlines some career pathways related to and available in agriculture.

 2. Important to our economy At the Ag Day celebration Governor Scott Walker reminded the audience that agriculture has a $60 billion impact on the Wisconsin economy.
 “We need people with training and expertise to be innovators and to continue to fuel and grow Wisconsin’s economy,” Walker said.
 Brancel mentioned the 354,000 people directly employed in agriculture activities in the state.
 Many communities thrive because of the ag-related businesses that serve farm families.